 TikTok for brands: A look at advertising

-- In-feed video ads: Short-form videos that appear on the “For You” page.
+- In-feed video ads: Short-form videos on the “For You” page.

 - Branded hashtag challenges: These ads are placed on the Discovery page and challenge users to utilize brand-sponsored hashtags.